Tofig Yagublu

 Tofig Rashid oghlu Yagublu (Tofiq Rəşid oğlu Yaqublu; born 1961), is an Azerbaijani politician, journalist, former deputy chairman of the Musavat Party (2010–2018), and a member of the coordinating center of the National Council of Democratic Forces (NCDF).

 Arrested and imprisoned several times, Amnesty International has recognized Yagublu as a prisoner of conscience.
+In March 2025, he was sentenced to 9 years in prison.

 Personal life

-Tofig Rashid oglu Yagublu was born on February 6, 1961, in the Azerbaijani-populated village of Injaoglu (Shua-Bolnisi), then Georgian SSR of the Soviet Union.
+Tofig Rashid oglu Yagublu was born on 6 February 1961, in the Azerbaijani-populated village of Injaoglu (Shua-Bolnisi), then Georgian SSR of the Soviet Union.
 In 1989, he applied for withdrawal from the membership of the CPSU.
 He took part in the First Nagorno-Karabakh War, and was twice presented for the title of National Hero of Azerbaijan, but in the end, was not awarded for various reasons.
 In 2012, the Yeni Musavat online newspaper began publishing Yagublu's war diary.

 He is married and has two daughters and a son.
 In 2012, one of Yagublu's daughters, Nigar Hazi, was imprisoned.
 His other daughter, Nargiz Yagublu, died in 2015.